aleqsunder/discord-streams-announcer-bot/README.md

 ## [EN]

-Allows you to announce the start of your streams: Youtube, Trovo, Twitch, Kick, VkPlay, Caffeine and GoodGame!
+Allows you to announce the start of your streams: Youtube, Trovo, Twitch, Kick, VkPlay, Caffeine, GoodGame and OpenRec!

 You can safely use this project and/or parts of it in your own projects\
 To get started you need to install [NodeJS](https://nodejs.org/en/) and [Yarn](https://classic.yarnpkg.com/lang/en/docs/install/) (optional), and then: